How to Feed the Sphynx – a Hairless Cat with a Mighty Appetite?

 Because they have such fast metabolisms and, as a consequence, almost insatiable appetites, some recommend feeding Sphynx cats multiple small meals throughout the day.
 This is a good idea for the active Sphynx metabolism and appropriate for cats of every breed.
 As predators, cats benefit from eating multiple tiny meals throughout the day.

 Because it’s easy and safe to leave kibble in a bowl all day, some suggest that dry diets are best for the Sphynx.
-Using dry food to constantly satisfy your Sphynx cat’s appetite is a short-sighted approach.
-You’re supporting their ravenous appetite, but you’re also giving your cat a dehydrating food that can’t possibly nourish their body adequately.
+However, using dry food to constantly satisfy your Sphynx cat’s appetite is a short-sighted approach.
+You’re supporting their ravenous appetite, but you’re also giving your cat a dehydrating food that may fall short of providing adequate nourishment.

 If you have the time, give your Sphynx three or more small, moisture-rich meals throughout the day.
 If you aren’t able to feed your cat that frequently, two meals a day will work just as well.
 Choose a calorie-dense food with hearty doses of fat and protein.

 Sphynx guardians tell stories of reeking litter boxes, paws packed with poop, and repeatedly refer to loose bowels.
-Either these cats are dealing with the same litter box problems that any cat may encounter, or there’s a connection between the Sphynx breed and digestive issues.
+These stinky symptoms support a connection between the Sphynx breed and digestive issues.

-If you find that your cat’s waste smells unusually foul, opt for a low-residue diet.
+If you find that your cat’s waste smells unusually foul, it’s time for a change in diet.
 Diets packed with grains and other high-carbohydrate ingredients contribute to the amount of waste that your cat produces.
 With more waste comes intensified odor in the litter box.

 You don’t need to buy a breed-specific food for your Sphynx cat.
 Royal Canin sells a food made and marketed specifically for Sphynx cats, but this food is a dry kibble with brewers rice as the first ingredient.